 - Mostly-Raw-All-Vegan Thanksgiving Menu from Choosing Raw (see Gena’s Thanksgiving tips too)

 - A Proper Plant-Based No-Turkey Day Feast from Yum Universe

 Thanksgiving pumpkin hummus recipe (from my sister, Christine)

 - 1 can pumpkin puree (or 2 cups homemade pumpkin puree)

 - 1 teaspoon freshly grated nutmeg

 - juice of 1 lemon (about 3 tablespoons

 Puree all ingredients in a food processor until uniform.
 Serve with flatbread and fresh veggies.

 Have a happy, healthy Thanksgiving

-	I published this post a few weeks ahead of Thanksgiving so you have time to use

-	it.
-I’ve heard a lot of stories (like Katie’s!) of people who use an

-	over-indulgence on Thanksgiving as their motivation to start eating better or

-	even go vegetarian or vegan.
-While that’s great, my hope is that a few people

-	might skip the over indulgence this year, and go right to the healthy part. 🙂
+I published this post a few weeks ahead of Thanksgiving so you have time to use it.
+I’ve heard a lot of stories (like Wendy’s!) of people who use an over-indulgence on Thanksgiving as their motivation to start eating better or even go vegetarian or vegan.
+While that’s great, my hope is that a few people might skip the over indulgence this year, and go right to the healthy part. 🙂